crlxs/homelab/README.md

 ### 3. Add ZFS media-pool setup for servarr media files

+This will change as the setup evolves, at the time of writing this my Proxmox node simply has 2 500GB HDDs which I have made into a striped ZFS pool since I dont care about loosing media files like movies.
+Just make sure the storage pool exists and the disk is added to the servarr VM, the playbook will prompt you either way to make sure.

 ### 4. Add ZFS hermes dedicated SSD

-This is a single SSD exclusively dedicated for the hermes VM.
+Same as point 3, currently this is a single SSD exclusively dedicated for the hermes VM, but the setup might change as time goes on.

 ### 5. Proxmox GPU drivers for sharing to ollama/jellyfinn LXCs